destel/rill/README.md

 		return u, nil
 	})

-	// Stop at first error and cancel remaining fetches via context return rill.Err(users)
+	// Return the first error (if any) and cancel remaining fetches via context return rill.Err(users)
 }
 ```